 One of the final steps is to floss, removing any plaque or food particles hiding between teeth.
-Once our hygienist is done flossing your teeth, she’ll do a final rinse and you’ll be ready for one of our dentists to do the final examination.
+Once our hygienist is done flossing your teeth, they’ll do a final rinse and you’ll be ready for one of our dentists to do the final examination.

 One of our dentists will perform an oral examination, checking the condition of your teeth and gums.
 They’ll also examine your X-rays to determine if there are any oral health problems lurking beneath the surface.